H-Studio logo

 A few characteristics that set the DACH seed market apart:

-If you want to start GDPR-safe, it's worth building these requirements in already in the seed phase — not when the first enterprise customer asks for them.
+If you want to start with privacy-aware foundations, it's worth building these requirements in already in the seed phase — not when the first enterprise customer asks for them.

 My take on the seed stage